Starting Your Own Hosting Company Published: Dec 18, 2003

 5. Resources/Steps To Start A Hosting Company.

-a.
-Registration of Company Name
+A. Registration of Company Name

 Do a search on the internet for trade name registration in your particular state.
 This will allow you to register a DBA known as Doing Business As name within your particular state.
 This option is the easiest way to have an actual business name instead of using your actual real name.
 If you would like to go straight ahead and become a Corporation instead of just using a DBA then you can use a site such as MyCorporation.com to get started with your own Corporate business.

-b.
-Purchasing of Servers/Leasing of Servers
+B. Purchasing of Servers/Leasing of Servers

 If you decided to purchase your own servers, you have a few options.
 You can get a server custom built by manufacturers or you can even go the option of leasing your server from a company such as Dell or Gateway.
 They offer a monthly leasing to own plan.
 If you decide to lease a Dedicated Server , then you can review offerings from companies such as Rackshack.net, Eservers.biz, Rackspace.com, Cyberworldservers.com just to name a few.
 Each of those companies will allow you to lease a server on their connection, set a specified amount of bandwidth, and allow you to host your client's websites on the server you lease from them.

-c.
-Office/Data Center Space
+C. Office/Data Center Space

 With the purchase of servers, you'll need office space or as some say a Data Center to house these servers.
 You will have to look around for space in your local city for the best location with enough space for growth to house your servers and your connection.

-d.
-Bandwidth Providers
+D. Bandwidth Providers

 If purchasing your own servers direct, you'll need a provider that can run a line to the server through a router to feed the bandwidth.
 Some companies that offer bandwidth are : Level3.com , Twtelecom.com, Verio.com, and for cheaper bandwidth you can use Cogentco.com.
 Each of these companies will allow you to have bandwidth in your data center facility.